coralblocks/CoralConfig/README.md

 # CoralConfig
-CoralConfig is a configuration framework that offers a fluent API, aliases, deprecation support, default values, _strongly typed_ configuration types, and more.
+CoralConfig is a configuration framework that offers a fluent API, aliases, deprecation support, default values, _strongly typed_ configuration types (including enum), and more.
 It provides a robust solution to manage the many configuration parameters and their types that applications typically require.

 ## Examples
 ```java